eduardosanzb/eduardosanzb/notes/python-poc/python-poc.tdd.md

 The AI-Powered Reply Suggestions feature is designed as a modular and robust system that reuses components from the [Summarization Engine](#summary-engine) and introduces a Retrieval-Augmented Generation (RAG) pipeline.

-The system is built around a monolithic architecture with decoupled modules and utilizes a single SQLite database for both structured data and vector embeddings (via `sqlite-vec`).
+The system is built around a monolithic architecture with decoupled modules and utilizes a single SQLite database for both structured data and vector embeddings (via [`sqlite-vec`](https://alexgarcia.xyz/sqlite-vec/)..

 **Key Components:**